 Salt and pepper to taste

-Preheat oven to 400 (F).
+Preheat oven to 400 Fahrenheit.
 Spray your muffin tins with cooking spray.

 Cut out circles from the slices of bread.
 Place the bread rounds in the bottoms of your muffin tins.
 Sprinkle your chopped veggies on top of the bread.

 Lightly beat each egg individually in a small bowl before pouring one egg into each muffin tin.
-(Alternatively, you could crack the egg and add it directly to each tin if you prefer).
+(Alternatively, you could crack the egg and add it directly to each tin if you don’t want scrambled eggs).

 Sprinkle with salt and pepper to taste.

 Now, I must say that this recipe needs some tweaking.
 I didn’t particularly enjoy the bread at the bottom of the muffin tins.
 It didn’t get crispy like toast; instead, it was rather tough.
 I also think I needed to add the salt when I beat the eggs so it would be more evenly distributed throughout each bite.
 Also, this may have worked well with jumbo muffin tins.
 As it was, my eggs were overflowing the individual cups.
-Finally, detaching the individual servings from the tins (and cleaning) was a bit difficult, so next time I might try using foil liners.
+Finally, detaching the individual servings from and cleaning the tins was a bit difficult.
+Next time I might try using foil muffin cups as liners.

 On the positive side – yes, there are positives in spite of all of my tweaking – my son seemed to like the eggs pretty well.
 As many parents know, toddler friendly protein is something of a holy grail.
 Most seem to be happy with peanut butter, chicken nuggets, and cheese sticks.
 I also truly enjoyed the mix of veggies I used.
 Some of my egg cups had spinach and stewed tomatoes; others had spinach and chunks of creamy avocado.
 I wasn’t sure how I’d like warm avocado.
 I’ve eaten warm avocado brownies and room-temperature avocado chocolate pudding and the flavor of the avocado didn’t work until these foods were cold.
 However, in the eggs, it paired well with the spinach and I enjoyed each creamy bite.